barisdoga2/Owaria/README.md

 	- Code Review: delete GameObjectData.h, BuildingObjectData.h, ?EffectData.h? files.
 Implement get clone and set functions;
 	- Code Review: move loaders of cfg's into a unility header
+	- Code Review: Physics has to use force or impulse instead of setting its speed.
+Change friction density restitution values with more realistic ones.

 	- Player arrow shooting mechanics
 	- Mobs